Hans Kosterlitz: Biography

 Hans Walter Kosterlitz was born on 27 April 1903 in Berlin.
 He was the elder son of Bernhard Kosterlitz, a physician, and Selma Helena Lepman.

-Kosterlitz’s father had recommended a career in law.
+Kosterlitz's father had recommended a career in law.
 He gave it a try for six months at the University of Berlin, but then switched to medicine.
 He graduated in 1928 and worked in the department of Wilhelm His.
-From 1930-33 he was an assistant at the Charité hospital, University of Berlin, where he worked in the radiology department.
+From 1930 to 1933 he was an assistant at the Charité hospital, University of Berlin, where he worked in the radiology department.
 His daytime job in clinical radiology funded his evening researches in the laboratory, where he developed an interest in carbohydrate metabolism.

 In 1933 Adolf Hitler passed the Law for the Restoration of the Professional Civil Service, which applied to non-Aryans.
 Later a similar law was passed to cover all lawyers, doctors and other professions.
-Kosterlitz, who had Jewish ancestry, contacted John Macleod, FRS in Aberdeen, who managed to accumulate some modest funding, sufficient for him to reply ‘come to Aberdeen … but no guarantee of a secure job’.
+Kosterlitz, who had Jewish ancestry, contacted John Macleod, FRS in Aberdeen, who managed to accumulate some modest funding, sufficient for him to reply 'come to Aberdeen ... but no guarantee of a secure job'.
 Kosterlitz arrived the following March.

-Soon after Macleod’s untimely death on 16 March 1935, Kosterlitz was awarded the first ever project grant (£50) from the newly-founded Diabetic Association.
+Soon after Macleod's untimely death on 16 March 1935, Kosterlitz was awarded the first ever project grant (£50) from the newly founded Diabetic Association.
 He later received his first grant from the MRC.